 Physical (barrier) methods include;

 - Condoms: they are available in both male & female forms.
-Male condoms are made of latex, also protect against STIs including HIV.
+Male condoms are made of latex, which also protects against STIs including HIV.
 A female condom is lubricated, made of polyurethane.
 It is placed into the vagina.
 It also protects against STIs.

 - Diaphragm and cap: They are placed in the vagina & prevent sperms from moving to the cervix.
 They can cause increased vaginal discharge and urinary tract infections.
 Know that they do not prevent STIs.

 Hormonal Methods Include;

 - Combined hormonal contraception: They are available as oral pills, a transdermal patch and as a vaginal ring.
 They work by preventing ovulation.

 - Progestogen-only contraceptive methods: They are available as oral, injectable, implant and intrauterine systems.
 These also prevent ovulation.

 - Intrauterine contraceptives: e.g Cu-IUD, LNG-IUS.
 These can last from about 3–10 years (or more) depending on the type.
 They prevent fertilization & Inhibit implantation.
 They do not prevent ovulation.
 In the first few months of use, many women might experience unpredictable bleeding which generally improves with time.

 Side-effects of Hormonal Contraception

 Common side effects that women report with all hormonal methods are unexpected bleeding, weight gain, headaches, mood swings and loss of libido.